How to Become an Electrician: 6 Basic Steps to Journeyman Status

 - Pass the state certification exam

 In New Jersey, the process is similar.
 However, you do not need to pass an exam in order to earn certification to practice as a journeyperson electrician.
 A licensing exam is only required if you want to own an electrical contracting business.
-So here's how to become an electrician in NJ:2
+So here's what the state's Division of Consumer Affairs says you need to become an electrician in NJ:

 - Complete at least 576 hours of classroom instruction